jrochkind/bento_search/README.md

 looking pretty good).

-bento_search provides an abstraction/normalization layer for querying and displaying results for external search engines, in Ruby on Rails.
+bento_search provides an abstraction/normalization layer for querying and displaying results from external search engines, in Ruby on Rails.
 Requires Rails3 and tested only under ruby 1.9.3.

 ### Goals: To help you